department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/we-us-you.md

 <div class="do-dont__do">
 <h3 class="do-dont__heading">Like this</h3>
 <div class="do-dont__content" markdown="1">
+__Use "we" and "you" for a conversational tone__

   We offer a variety of health services and VA benefits to meet your needs.
 For additional contact information, view our phone directory.

 </div>
 </div>